Aliases for APOO Gene

 GeneCards Summary for APOO Gene

 APOO (Apolipoprotein O) is a Protein Coding gene.
-Diseases associated with APOO include 3-Methylglutaconic Aciduria With Deafness, Encephalopathy, And Leigh-Like Syndrome and Sengers Syndrome.
+Diseases associated with APOO include 3-Methylglutaconic Aciduria With Deafness, Encephalopathy, And Leigh-Like Syndrome.
 An important paralog of this gene is APOOL.

 UniProtKB/Swiss-Prot Summary for APOO Gene